-- 1. Using a screwdriver, remove bracket retainers. - 2.
-Tap brackets upward to disengage standards. - 3.
+- 1. Using a #2 Phillips screwdriver, remove all bracket retainers. - 2.
+Tap brackets upward to disengage from standards. - 3.
 Remove brackets from standards. - 4.
-Insert brackets into standard at appropriate height. - 5.
-Tap brackets downward to engage standards. - 6.
-Using a screwdriver, install bracket retainers.
+Insert brackets into standards at appropriate height. - 5.
+Tap brackets downward to engage with standards. - 6.
+Using a #2 Phillips screwdriver, install bracket retainers.